As an Amazon Associate I earn from qualifying purchases.

 I like a lot of green chiles in the mac, so I mix both hot and mild ones.
 If you have just hot ones, it can get a little fierce.
 But you do you.

-As for how you get your roasted green chiles, this is again, pretty up to you.
+As for how you get your roasted green chiles, this is again, pretty much up to you.
 I will tell you that it matters, though.
 The difference between chiles roasted over a smoky wood fire and canned ones is night and day, and you’ll taste it.
 If you are not familiar with roasting green chiles, here’s a useful video for ya.

 Which green chiles is also up to you.
 While I won’t actually come to your house and beat you up if you use green bell peppers, I might want to.
 They’re just not right for green chile mac and cheese.
 I prefer either poblanos or Anaheims in the off season, since they are readily available, but real Hatch chiles in August and September.
+A frozen Hatch is better than a green bell pepper.

 Everyone makes mac and cheese differently.
 My mom made it the old fashioned way, with buttery breadcrumbs on top, casserole style, with lots of cheese and not a ton of sauce.
 So that’s how I make it, too.